 Furthermore, to incorporate the information contained in the realized volatility, Takahashi et al. (2009) propose simultaneous modeling of the daily returns and realized volatility by introducing an additional measurement equation where y{2t} is the logarithm of the realized volatility at time t, and u_t is assumed to be independent of ε_t and η_t .
 This model makes it possible to use the realized volatility calculated from all available returns without any additional adjustment such as selecting the optimal sampling frequency to compute the realized volatility.
 The bias adjustment term, ξ , accounts for the effects of the market microstructure noise and non-trading hours simultaneously.
 When it is negative (positive), the realized volatility is considered to underestimate (overestimate) the latent volatility.
-We refer to this model as the Realized Stochastic Volatility (RSV) model (e.g., Koopman and Scharth (2011), Dobrev and Szerszen (2010)).
+We refer to this model as the Realized Stochastic Volatility (RSV) model (e.g., Koopman and Scharth (2013), Dobrev and Szerszen (2010), Venter and de Jongh (2013)).
 Although we could extend the model by replacing h_t with ψh_t in (5), where ψ is another adjustment coefficient, this extension does not necessarily improve the model fit in the empirical studies in Section 5.3.
 We therefore adopt the measurement equation (5) for the logarithm of the realized volatility by setting $\psi = 1$.
+Takahashi et al. (2009) compared the simultaneous models using naive and scaled realized volatilities based on the marginal likelihood, and demonstrated that the effect of non-trading hours is more important than that of microstructure noise.